 Understanding of emerging technologies and innovation: We have worked alongside various stakeholders in the energy industry to help them understand the impact of low-carbon technology adoption, as well as identifying the potential for new flexibility-based network solutions such as demand-side response and active network management, and the commercial arrangements involved.
 We have used this understanding to develop innovative new tools to improve energy network planning, customer engagement with energy efficiency and demand side response incentives.

-Forecasting changes in energy demand, supply and network flexibility: We combine the skills outlined above with our understanding of network data, for example examining and correcting for the influence of weather and climate, to provide detailed network load forecasts disaggregated to very high levels of geographic and network asset resolution.
-These tools empower clients to understand how low-carbon technology and government policies will impact their businesses, and feed the outputs into cost benefit analysis for business planning.
+Forecasting changes in energy demand, supply and network flexibility: We combine the skills outlined above with our understanding of energy networks, large network datasets and other related data series and techniques (e.g. we use Met Office data and multivariate linear regression analysis to accurately correct for the influence of weather and climate change) to provide detailed network load forecasts disaggregated to very high levels of geographic and network asset resolution.
+These tools enable our clients to understand how low-carbon technologies and government policies will impact their businesses and how these learnings can most appropriately feed into their business planning and operations.

 For further information please contact: